Joy Ride (2023 film): Production

 On August 9, 2018, it was announced that Seth Rogen and Evan Goldberg were in negotiations to partner with Lionsgate through their production company Point Grey Pictures in a first-look deal to develop film and television projects.
 On July 9, 2021, it was announced that screenwriter Adele Lim would make her feature directorial debut on an untitled R-rated comedy film from that deal, with Ashley Park joining the cast.
 The film was written by Cherry Chevapravatdumrong and Teresa Hsiao, based on a story they developed with Lim.
 Chevapravatdumrong, Hsiao, and Lim also produce alongside Rogen, Goldberg, James Weaver, and Josh Fagen.
 In a statement, Lim said, "This journey began with me, Cherry, and Teresa wanting to tell a story with characters who look like us, about women who are messy and thirsty, but have so much heart.
 Point Grey and Lionsgate have been incredible allies and partners from day one, and I am thrilled to be making my directing debut with them on a story that's so special to me."

 In August 2021, Sherry Cola and Stephanie Hsu were added to the cast.
 In September, it was reported that Sabrina Wu would star as the fourth and final lead in the film.
-Filming began by October, with Desmond Chiam, Alexander Hodge, and Chris Pang joining the cast.
-On October 7, a lewd playground serving as a set for the film was spotted in Maple Ridge, British Columbia.
+Daniel Dae Kim was cast while working with Lim on Raya and the Last Dragon.
+He had previously worked with Park on Broadway and suggested her for the lead role.
+Production began by October, with Desmond Chiam, Alexander Hodge, and Chris Pang joining the cast.
+Filming occurred in Vancouver.
+Filming also took place at Seattle–Tacoma International Airport in Seattle.
+On October 7, a lewd playground serving as a set for the film was spotted in Maple Ridge, British Columbia but a sequence filmed for it was cut.
+Hsu used a body double for the scene involving her character's tattoo.
+While the writers were considering an original composition for the scene where the characters pretend to be an idol group, they eventually decided that "WAP" served as "this perfect song that really encapsulated the movie at this pivotal moment", leading Lim to write a letter to Cardi B and Megan Thee Stallion asking for usage permission, meeting their approval.
+A scene involving a water buffalo was planned but not filmed.
 In February 2023, the film's title was revealed to be Joy Ride.
+The film's working title was Joy Fuck Club.

 Release

-Joy Ride premiered at SXSW on March 17, 2023.
-It is scheduled to be theatrically released on July 7, 2023, by Lionsgate Films.
+Joy Ride premiered at 2023 South by Southwest Film & TV Festival on March 17, 2023.
+It was theatrically released on July 7, 2023, by Lionsgate Films.
 It was originally scheduled to be released on June 23.

+The film was released for digital platforms on July 28, 2023, followed by a Blu-ray and DVD release on September 12, 2023.